survivejs/webpack-book/manuscript/13_Conclusion.md

 - To keep your builds fast, consider optimizing.
 The _Performance_ chapter discusses a variety of strategies you can use to achieve this.
 - To keep your configuration maintainable, consider composing it.
 As webpack configuration is JavaScript code, it can be arranged in many ways.
 The _Composing Configuration_ chapter discusses the topic.
 - The way webpack consumes packages can be customized.
 The _Consuming Packages_ chapter covers specific techniques related to this.
 - Sometimes you have to extend webpack.
 The _Extending with Loaders_ and _Extending with Plugins_ chapters show how to achieve this.
-You can also work on top of webpack’s configuration definition and implement an abstraction of your own for it to suit your purposes.
+You can also work on top of webpack's configuration definition and implement an abstraction of your own for it to suit your purposes.

 ## Development Checklist